gatsbyjs/gatsby/examples/using-gatsby-source-graphql/README.md

-# gatsby-graphql-source example with GraphCMS
+# gatsby-source-graphql example with GraphCMS

 Simple gatsby site that displays blog with data inside GraphCMS.